P3trur0/nginx-multidatacenter/README.md

 The demo provides an Nginx setup to serve a passive/active service in a multi-datacenter/geo-replicated scenario.

-Using this simple setup we can route our clients to the closest datacenter, depending on their location, and if a data center, or a container, will not be more available, we can use a backup server on another datacenter/geographic location.
+Using this simple setup we can route our clients to the closest datacenter, depending on their location, and if a datacenter, or a container, will not be available anymore, we can use a backup server on another datacenter/geographical location.
-Obviously the responsibility to replicate data will be on charge of other systems.
+Obviously the responsibility to replicate data will be on charge of the other systems.

-In this demo, we will start an Nginx load balancer that redirects the client that performs request without header to a datacenter and the client that uses the header "X-SERVER-SELECT" with value "two" to another datacenter.
+In this demo, we will start an Nginx load balancer that redirects the client that performs requests without headers to a datacenter and the client that uses the header "X-SERVER-SELECT" with value "two" to another datacenter.

-When a container on a datacenter, on entire datacenter, will not be more available, the load balancer will redirect the service invocation to the backup node.
+When a container on a datacenter, on entire datacenter, will not be available anymore, the load balancer will redirect the service invocation to the backup node.